oxyc/Chrome-Extensions/TransactionExporter/README.md

-# Transaction History
+# Transaction Exporter

 ### Update, now works with op.fi as well.
 Docs coming

-Exports transaction data from your Nordea.fi account to a designated Google Spreadsheet document.
+Exports transaction data from your bank account to a designated Google Spreadsheet document.

 ## Setting up